Back to Documentation

 SSL / HTTPS

 Not included in the SEO Score, but checked by the Site Audit crawler (Security category).
-Run a Site Audit to verify your HTTPS status.

 SEO Score vs Site Audit